R0rt1z2/amonet/README.md

 # amonet

-This is a MediaTek bootrom exploit for Meizu M2.
+This is an exploit chain for Huawei Y5 (2017) (`maya`).

-Exploit is made by [xyzz](https://github.com/xyzz/amonet).
+It contains a MediaTek preloader exploit and a LittleKernel bootloader exploit.

+I take no responsibility for any damage caused by using this.

 ## License
-`brom-payload` includes code from Linux kernel, and is therefore licensed under GPLv2.

-`modules`  are licensed under MIT.
+`lk-payload`, `pl-payload` and `modules` are licensed under MIT.

 See LICENSE.MIT and LICENSE.GPL2 for more details.